d12frosted/elpa-mirror/gnu/org-remark-readme.txt

   Org-remark lets you highlight and annotate any text file with using Org mode.

-  A user manual is available [online] (Info node will be available when Org-remark is added to ELPA/MELPA) or Emacs in-system as an Info node `(org-remark)': (`C-h i' and find the `Org-remark' node).
+  A user manual is available [online] or Emacs in-system as an Info node `(org-remark)': (`C-h i' and find the `Org-remark' node).

   For installation and minimum configuration, refer to [Installation]